zenml-io/blog.zenml.io/_posts/2022-02-23-zero-six-two-release.md

 The biggest new feature in the 0.6.2 release is our integration with the parts of MLflow that allow you to serve your models.
 We [previously added MLflow Tracking](https://blog.zenml.io/zero-five-seven-release/), but now hook into the standard format for packaging machine learning models so that you can deploy them for real-time serving using a range of deployment tools.
 With the new integration you can locally deploy your models [using a local deployment server](https://mlflow.org/docs/latest/models.html#deploy-mlflow-models).

-This is the foundation for the obvious next useful step: non-local deployments using tools like [KServe](https://github.com/kserve/kserve) and [BentoML](https://github.com/bentoml/BentoML). ([Community votes](https://github.com/zenml-io/zenml/discussions/215) on that directed us first towards MLflow, but we realise that there are several other options that are commonly used.)
+This is the foundation for the obvious next useful step: non-local deployments using tools like [KServe](https://github.com/kserve/kserve) and [BentoML](https://github.com/bentoml/BentoML). ([Community votes](https://github.com/zenml-io/zenml/discussions/215) on that directed us first towards MLflow, but we realize that there are several other options that are commonly used.)

 As part of this new feature, we added a new concept of a 'service'.
 The service extends the paradigm of a ZenML pipeline to now cover long-running processes or workflows; you are no longer limited to executing run-to-completion pipelines or mini-jobs.
 With services you can therefore serve the an artifact created by a pipeline and have it reflected in a running component that you can interact with after-the fact.
 For machine learning, this is what gives us continuous model deployment.